-Annually, MORPC employees go through a Diversity and Inclusion training to prepare and educate them on the region's changing population.
-MORPC also will provide training to include a process on how to serve people who speak English "less than very well."
-Many front-line employees are already familiar with a process on how to obtain interpretation services for that population.
-The training will be expanded to include other MORPC staff and all new hires.
+MORPC employees are educated on the region's ever changing population.
+MORPC will inform staff how to serve people who speak English, "less than very well."
+Many front-line employees are already familiar with the process on how to obtain interpretation services for that population.
+The information will also be featured on OneMORPC, to serve as a reminder and to inform all new hires.

-The following training on MORPC's Title VI Policy and LEP responsibilities provided to MORPC's staff will include:
+MORPC's Title VI Policy and LEP responsibilities provided to MORPC's staff will include the following: